-For example, a 2006 study published in the journal Circulation monitored five hospital Emergency Departments in California and Colorado over a two-year period to determine how often the treating Emergency physicians failed to identify “significant EKG changes” during a cardiac event.(2)
+For example, a study published in the journal Circulation monitored five hospital Emergency Departments in California and Colorado over a two-year period to determine how often the treating Emergency physicians failed to identify “significant EKG changes” during a cardiac event.(2) The researchers concluded:

 In other words, if I show up to Emerg presenting with vague, atypical cardiac symptoms that many women experience during heart attack (like nausea, crushing exhaustion, shortness of breath or upper back/jaw pain) but no chest symptoms, I may face a greater risk of having my EKG misinterpreted compared to my male counterparts – even if it contains “significant high-risk EKG abnormalities”.